lionbytes/RTL-yoursite/README.md

 - Check if `font-weight` still works for all newly used Arabic font families.
 - Check misspellings.
 - Use better fonts if necessary.
-- CSS
-- Adjust spacing (i.e. paddings, margins, positions, etc.)
+- Adjust spacing if necessary (i.e. paddings, margins, positions, etc.)
 - Debug JavaScript plugins and scripts that stopped working because of renaming and style direction change.

 ______________